-- 127. We have reported elsewhere on efforts to establish multi agency approaches to tackling drug misuse and drug related crime.
-Another initiative from central government to integrate services in tackling drugs is a pilot drugs court operating in Hammersmith. - 128.
-The court has a resident probation officer, consultant addiction psychiatrist, representation from Narcotics Anonymous and district judges and magistrates.
-The pilot is modelled on dedicated drugs courts operating in some states in America.
-The court has also procured access to hostel accommodation for some homeless drug users to assist in their rehabilitation and encourages participation in local educational services.
-The recent RSA report concluded that there could be benefits in using the drugs court process in the UK. - 129.
-The drugs court structure aims to be less formal and intimidating, and there is continuity with offenders appearing before the same judge.
+- 131. The drugs court structure aims to be less formal and intimidating, encouraging engagement and participation through continuity between offenders and the judge.
 The focus is on encouraging personal development and achievement not only in tackling drugs but through encouraging the individual.
-There is an appreciation of the underlying issues behind recurring or relapsing drug use and so training, employment and volunteering are encouraged. - 130.
+There is an appreciation of the underlying issues behind recurring or relapsing drug use and so training, employment and volunteering are encouraged. - 132.
 The pilot drugs court does appear to be delivering results.
-Early indicators suggest the pilot would be a more cost effective, outcome focused approach then current enforcement strategies.
+Early indicators suggest the pilot would be a more cost effective, outcome focused approach than current enforcement strategies.
 However, it is not running at full capacity and we were told that local police were reluctant to endorse the concept.
-Whether or not this process can be duplicated in other courts is uncertain but an evaluation is under way by the Department of Constitutional Affairs.
-Success may be down to the change in culture within the drug court and the way it responds to, supports the offender through multi-agency working.
+Whether or not this process can be duplicated to other courts is uncertain, but an evaluation is under way by the Ministry of Justice.
+Success may be down to the change in culture within the drugs court and the way it responds to and supports the offender through multi agency working.

-Recommendation 20: The MPS should examine the findings of the pilot drugs court to assess how it can be applied to enhance more effective partnership arrangements to tackle drug misuse and drug related crime.
+Recommendation 20: The MPS examines with key stakeholders the finding of the pilot drugs court to assess how it can be applied to enhance more effective partnership arrangements to tackle drug misuse and drug related crime.